mfroeling/QMRITools/docs/index.md

 The original toolbox where the project started.
 The main functions in this toolbox are to fit and evaluate the diffusion tensor model.
-Various fitting methods are implemented (e.g. LLS, NLS, WLLS, and iWLLS).
+Various fitting methods are implemented (e.g.&nbsp;LLS, NLS, WLLS, and iWLLS).
 The default method is an iterative weighted linear least squares approach (Veraart et al. 2013).
 The tensor fitting also includes outlier detections using REKINDLE (Tax et al. 2015) and data preparation includes drift correction (Vos et al. 2017).
 Most of the functionality is demonstrated in the `demo.nb`.